 Where to find used cosplay groups

-The best place to find used cosplay for sale is through a cosplay Buy/Sell/Trade group on Facebook.
+A great place to find used cosplay for sale is through a cosplay Buy/Sell/Trade group on Facebook.
 In general, these BST groups are actually a great place to save on cosplay.
 To find a local cosplay BST group in your area, just search “(your city) cosplay buy/sell/trade” on Facebook and you should find a group to sell your cosplay.

 As you can see in these BST groups, there are tons of people always selling their costumes for the same reasons you are.
 Either they want to get rid of old costume or they’re looking to make some extra cash to fund their future cosplays.

 Another great option is CosCove; a website dedicated to buying and selling secondhand cosplays!
 They make sure everything goes smoothly.
 Click here to listen to my interview with Menshu, the founder of CosCove!

 You can also try selling your used cosplay in large, international cosplay market groups.
 But it’s not worth it in my opinion.
 Because that would require you to ship the costume and since the buyer cannot try before they buy, it’ll complicate things for the both of you.

 As well, you could potentially sell your costume on Etsy and Aliexpress.
 But you’d have to set up an account and I think that’s too much work to sell off a used cosplay.